 After almost an hour at Benang Stokel, we made our way towards our second waterfall.
 A 20 minutes trek, a group of monkeys and a flight of stairs later we were facing a fall unlike any other we had seen before.

 Benang Kelambu is literally a masterpiece waterfall.
 The setting is insane.
 Two-tiered curtains of water drop out of leafy plants dangling all over the place.

 I spent most of the time just laying under the fall as the flow of water broke up in the leafy plants creating a gentle shower.

 Benang Kelambu doesn’t have a pool beneath.
 Instead, there is a deep/ish man-made pool right next to it.
 Although not a natural pool, it is still in a stunning setting and looks down into a jungle valley.

 The thing is, here in Lombok you get impressive natural wonders that are seemingly unknown.

-Not a sole was around at either waterfalls which made this experience more interesting.
+Not a soul was around at either waterfall which made this experience more interesting.
 Though we must say that we were at the waterfalls early.